Comprehensive Exam Process

 The role of the examination committee is to approve the exam questions, conduct the exam, evaluate the student response and report the results.
 Each committee must consist of a minimum of three members approved by Graduate Studies.
 Although this committee generally remains intact as part of your Dissertation Committee, some members may change with permission from your advisor.

-Two members must be Category 1 OR one member can be Category 1 and one member may be Category 3 if his/her appointment is within the student’s major
+Two members must be Category 1 OR one member can be Category 1 and one member may be Category 3 if their appointment is within the student’s major

-The chair of the exam committee must be Category 1, 5 or 3, if his/her appointment is within the student’s major
+The chair of the exam committee must be Category 1, 5 or 3, if their appointment is within the student’s major

 The third member can be any Category (1-6)